 Luckily, I didn’t sleep at night much when I was pregnant, so 4:00 am was the perfect time to dream up what had to be the coolest Toy Story bedroom ever.

-I first thought about what was iconic to Toy Story and Andy’s room: the clouds (our stencil is available here), the color scheme (which includes pretty much every color except for orange- that makes it easy), the toys, the Pixar lamp, the army men, the moon shape, the star on the Pixar ball, the globe, the stars, etc.
+I first thought about what was iconic to Toy Story and Andy’s room: the clouds (our Toy Story Cloud Stencil is avilable on Amazon or Etsy), the color scheme (which includes pretty much every color except for orange- that makes it easy), the toys, the Pixar lamp, the army men, the moon shape, the star on the Pixar ball, the globe, the stars, etc.

 Then, I thought about fabrics and textures.
 Woody has great ones.
 He has the bandanna, the cow hide vest, and denim.
 All of which are super easy and fun to utilize.